Volunteer Board Member

 Barbra Schlifer Commemorative Clinic is a Toronto-based charitable organization that assists women from underserved communities who are experiencing violence or its aftermath.
 Through services such as legal representation, professional counselling and multilingual interpretation, the Clinic helps women experience less isolation, more stability and expanded personal agency within relationships, while also fostering improved knowledge of and access to legal rights and remedies.
 In its policy and law reform work, the Clinic is a strategic advocate for sustainable policy shifts to address violence against women and social changes that benefit women.

 The Clinic’s vision is a world where diverse women build lives free from violence, work together to create a more just world, and live their own lives in respectful communities that provide meaning and belonging.
 Barbra Schlifer Commemorative Clinic was established in memory of Barbra Teena Schlifer, an idealistic young lawyer whose life was cut short by violence on the night of her call to the Bar of Ontario on April 11, 1980.
-Since it was founded in 1985, the Clinic has assisted more than 80,000 women to build lives free from violence.
-In 2018-19 alone, the Clinic provided vital resources to more than 9,000 women in need of its support.
+Since it was founded in 1985, the Clinic has assisted more than 100,000 women to build lives free from violence.
+In 2022-2023 alone, the Clinic provided vital resources to approximately 15,000 women in need of its support.

 - A Human Resources professional with experience working within the non-profit social services sector with expertise in HR policy development, strategic talent management and a solid understanding and commitment to equity, diversity, and inclusion work.